-When selecting a dog for your homestead, it all comes down to not only finding the right type of dog but also deciding what types of jobs you want your dog to do once it arrives.
+When choosing the right dog for your homestead, it all comes down to not only finding the right type of dog but also deciding what types of jobs you want your dog to do once it arrives.

 Thus, it takes careful planning on your part to ensure the dog and your homestead are a good fit.